 Next, start recruiting!
-Unless you’re already at the maximum number of members for a group, you should try to recruit as many others as you can from your local community.
+Unless you’re already at the maximum number of members for a group (32 per section, or 128 total), you should try to recruit as many others as you can from your local community.
 Network with other parents, family members, friends, and neighbors in your area.
-Find out which ones may be disillusioned with their current scouting program and see if they’d like to switch to BPSA.
 Use social-networking sites like Facebook, Twitter, Google+, and our own Base Camp site to find interested people.
 Make some posters advertising your group and the BPSA program and hang them up at local coffee shops, churches, libraries, and community centers (wherever community bulletin boards can be found).
 You will also need to find an adequate meeting place for your group.
-Many community centers, churches, and public libraries have meeting rooms that you may be able to reserve.
+Many community centers, churches, and public libraries have meeting rooms that you may be able to reserve, possibly even for free.
 Give them a call!

 The Scout Group will consist of one or more sections but will not be thought to be complete until all sections possible are fully operating.
 A complete scouting group will consist of:

 The Scout Group will be in the charge of a Group Scoutmaster (GSM) and each section of the group will have a Section Leader (or Scoutmaster) with Assistants.